skarger/nationbuilder/README.md

 #### Prerequisites

-You must have a Nation with Developer features enabled and a test API token.
+* You must have a Nation with Developer features enabled and a test API token.
+* You must have Ruby and Bundler installed.

 #### Setup